Classical actions of quantum permutation groups: Further examples

 Moreover, for any $1 < i\leqslant N$, we have

 and more generally for any $i\neq k$,

-Similarly, we can write $g_{1}(x^{(1)}_{1}) = x^{(\gamma)}_{\delta}$ and it then follows that
+Similarly, we can write $\omega_{1}(x^{(1)}_{1}) = x^{(\gamma)}_{\delta}$ and it then follows that

-It follows from these equalities that the orbit of $X^{1}$ is contained in $X^{\alpha}\cup X^{\gamma}$.
-Since the action of $S_{N}$ preserves these three sets, we conclude from the transitivity of the action of $H_{N}$ proven in Lemma \ref{lem:hyperoctahedraltransitive} that $m+1\leqslant 3$.
+It follows from these equalities that the orbit of $X^{1}$ under the action of $\Z_{2}^{N}$ is contained in $X^{1}\cup X^{\alpha}\cup X^{\gamma}$.
+Since the action of $S_{N}$ preserves each of these three sets, we conclude from the transitivity of the action of $H_{N}$ proven in Lemma~\ref{lem:hyperoctahedraltransitive} that $m+1\leqslant 3$.

-Because the restricted action of $H_{N}$ is transitive, the stabilizer $G$ of $1$ is a subgroup of index $(m+1)N$.
-By \cite{usenko1991subgroups}, subgroups of a semi-direct product are given by products of specific pairs of subgroups of the factors.
-Consider the subgroup of $S_{N}$ corresponding to $G$.
-This is the stabilizer of $1$ in the restriction of the action to $S_{N}$, hence is isomorphic to $S_{N-1}$ and has in particular index $N$.
-This implies that the subgroup $K$ corresponding to $\Z_{2}^{N}$ has index $m+1$.
-On the one hand, $1\leqslant m+1\leqslant 3$ and the other hand, subgroups of $\Z_{2}^{N}$ have even index, hence we conclude that $m+1 = 2$.
-In other words, $m = 1$ and $X$ has cardinality $2N$, so that we can conclude by Proposition \ref{prop:standardhyperoctahedral}. \end{proof}